Adriqc06/Adriqc06/README.md

 <h1 align="center">Hi 👋, I'm Adriana</h1>
 <h3 align="center">A Software Developer.
 I love cats, watch movies and the cheese pie</h3>

--🌱
-- Specialized in software engineering.
+- 🌱Specialized in software engineering.
-- Web development as a full-stack developer.
+- 🌱Web development as a full-stack developer.

 - 📫 How to reach me: **adrianaqc06gmail.com**